-&lt;sup>11 Work in the rail infrastructure is physically demanding and requires much stooping and standing.
+11 Work in the rail infrastructure is physically demanding and requires much stooping and standing.
 Both fleet and infrastructure maintenance face similar problems: increase demand due to fleets grow and infrastructure being more used, an aging workforce that needs influx of new staff while the work is not attractive requires an increase of productivity.
 Robotics is the solution to these issues by bringing automation to the most frequent, difficult, dirty and hazardous tasks.
-This is also in line with the occupational safety and health (OSH) "Framework Directive of the EU and environmental footprint.
+This is also in line with the occupational safety and health (OSH) "Framework Directive of the EU

+Addressing this broad scope as one Flagship Area, with the idea of tackling the issues jointly within a relevant group of stakeholders, will enable a faster route to market for the newly developed technologies, enhancing European rail services and safety, while lowering costs and environmental footprint.
 A joint effort increases the impact and creates a momentum to make a change.
 At the same time, it supports EU policies: for example, sharing asset management information.
 The activities considered in FA3 have a unique EU added value since the technological development and large-scale demonstrators can be scalable and deployable at EU level.
 Moreover, the solutions will support EU-wide standardization processes and TSI drafting, which will benefit the overall railway sector.